 Ah, well, the trials of a writer.
 So many people inside your head, just busting to get out and find a world of their own.
 They won't leave me alone!
 However, I'm glad Carter Prince, Ardeena, Invidia, and Theron all found their way into the Septimon System at last.
 (See link above).
+And, I've sent them to the editors at Rooglewood Press to tell their story.
+They're returning in April--hopefully, with success.
 Next, let's see if I can get the Smiths settled into Hanesion House.

 Snippets will likely be forthcoming, if you wish to see them!
 And now, I must get to work.
 These stories won't write themselves!
 But, say--if any of you readers happen to be fellow wordsmiths and world-crafters, perhaps I'll give you a few sources of inspiration.
 Firstly, this site:

 A site solely to give advice to young writers.
 I've found it rather helpful, and fun too!
 (Character Archetypes is pretty fun for me, to figure out certain things about... well, characters.)

 This article is one of my favorites.
 Every time I read it, I get inspired to write, and to finish.
 Get all those people out of my head, and into their own worlds.
 If you happen to scroll through the comments section, you'll run across an appearance by the famous John C. Wright.
 April Freeman is a talented writer, and this is one of the most inspiring things I've ever read.